elastic/kibana/src/plugins/kibana_utils/docs/state_sync/on_fly_state_migrations.md

 const stateContainer = createStateContainer(initialState);
 ```

-But in addition it is also possible to apply migrations for any incoming state similar to how described in [handling empty or incomplete state](./empty_or_incomplete_incoming_state.md).
+It is also possible to apply migrations for any incoming state similar example in [handling empty or incomplete state](./empty_or_incomplete_incoming_state.md).

 ```ts
 import { migrate } from '../app/state_helpers';